Traumatic Brain Injury, Paediatrics (012)

 Scope

-This guideline is intended for all healthcare professionals caring for traumatic brain injury patients within the Paediatric Intensive Care Unit at the Royal Hospital for Sick Children, Glasgow.
+This guideline is intended for all healthcare professionals caring for traumatic brain injury patients within the Paediatric Intensive Care Unit at the Royal Hospital for Children, Glasgow.

 Audience